Skip to main content

 Getting Help for a Substance Use Disorder

 Once the individual is out of immediate danger the focus will begin to shift toward detox and treatment.
-The first step in recovery entails the detox and withdrawal phase, which can last one to two weeks depending on the substance of abuse and the acuity of the substance use disorder.
+The first step in recovery is the detox and withdrawal phase.
+Which can last one to two weeks depending on the substance of abuse and the acuity of the substance use disorder.

 An in-home detox nurse can provide medical and psychological support while assisting the individual through the withdrawal symptoms.
-Vital signs are closely monitored and this data is forwarded daily to the physician in charge.
-Medical interventions are provided to help minimize pain and discomfort during the detox process.
-Medications used might include benzodiazepines, antidepressants, opioid antagonists, opioid agonists, non-opioid agonists, and over-the-counter medications.
+The nurse will monitor vital signs and forward them daily to the physician in charge.
+Medical interventions help minimize pain and discomfort during the detox process.
+Medications used might include benzos, mood stabilizers, opioid antagonists, opioid agonists, non-opioid agonists, and over-the-counter medications.

 Withdrawal symptoms will vary based on several factors, including: